Take a look at our online video to see what measures we have put in place.

 Students and staff will be asked to wipe down their desk and chair, computers, keyboards and mouse after use and any shared tools (where in use) will need to be sprayed or wiped after each use.

-We will not be implementing one-way systems on the campuses as it would introduce safeguarding risks.
-However, we will be marking out corridors and staircases with direction marking to help manage the flow of people around the campuses, and we will ask everyone to keep left when moving around the campus.
+We have not implemented one-way systems on the campuses as it would introduce safeguarding risks.
+However, we have marked out corridors and staircases with direction marking to help manage the flow of people around the campuses, and we are asking everyone to keep left when moving around the campus.

 When you wear a face mask or covering, it is important to use face coverings properly (covering your mouth and nose) and wash your hands before putting them on and after taking them off.